BUSINESS PLANS, BUDGETING AND MANAGEMENT ACCOUNTS

 Budgets

 In its simplest form, a budget is predicting on paper, as best you can, what your financial transactions are likely to be during the coming year.
 More specifically, it can be described as the conversion of the plans of a business into a financial statement.
-It is important that this process goes on as part of your strategic planning activity as the financial implications of a plan are crucial to its success or failure.
+This allows you to make informed decisions and is the key to running a successful business.

 Management Accounts